 What is a Headache?

 Some remedies that can relieve headaches include posture correction, herbs, vitamins and over-the-counter (OTC) pain relievers.
+Avoiding OTC pain relievers is challenging but will prove fruitful by using other methods to handle the health concern permanently.

 Types of Headaches